Rockford Unit 6 Bylaws

 Section 2

-The purposes for which this Unit is organized are to foster and encourage its members to attain a high degree of skill and efficiency in police work, to elevate the standards of police departments by urging the elimination of politics from their conduct, to cultivate friendship and create a more complete and thorough coordination by and between the many police officers and police departments in various cities, towns, and villages in the state of Illinois and to promote the general welfare of its members by engaging in collective bargaining and by other honorable and legislative means to uphold and defend the Constitution and Bylaws of the State Association.
-For the purpose of this constitution and Bylaws and unless otherwise required content, the word "Unit" hereafter shall mean this local Unit only.
+The purposes for which this Unit is organized are to foster and encourage its members to attain a high degree of skill and efficiency in police work, to elevate the standards of police departments by urging the elimination of politics from their conduct, to cultivate friendship and create a more complete and thorough coordination by and between the many police officers and police departments in various cities, towns, and villages in the State of Illinois and to promote the general welfare of its members by engaging in collective bargaining and by other honorable and legislative means to uphold and defend the Constitution and Bylaws of the State Association.
+For the purpose of this constitution and Bylaws and unless otherwise required content, the word "Unit" hereafter shall mean this local Unit 6 only.

 ARTICLE II.
 Membership